Looking for engaging activities to help your Spanish students better understand the present tense? Continue reading for some of my favorites!

 - answering open-ended questions like “¿Cómo estás?” and “¿Qué comes?”

-Grab FREE Google Slides for present verbs HERE!
+Grab 50 FREE winter-themed Google Slides for present verbs HERE!
 Click the images below to check out my other present tense sets.

 Save over 30% on all my fun Google resources for Spanish class with the Spanish Google Activities Mega Bundle.

 Task cards are such a fun, versatile tool.
 Each of these present tense task card sets comes with 48 different cards to get your students up and moving while practicing the present tense.
 Students will be engaged as they complete various tasks on the included response sheet like conjugating verbs in the present tense, filling in the blank with the correct present tense form of the verb in parentheses, answering multiple-choice translation questions, fixing the errors in present tense sentences, and answering questions in complete Spanish sentences using the present tense.

 Not sure how to use task cards in class?
 15 ideas are included!
 You can also check out these blog posts I wrote for Secondary Spanish Space: 10 Task Card Ideas for Spanish Class and 5 (More) Ways to Use Task Cards in Spanish Class.